thatsjet/shoe-shop/README.md

 A collection of configs and assets to turn OWASP juice-shop into Nike shoe-shop.

 **TODO:**
-- Logo
-- name
-- favicon
-- showChallengeSolveNotification:false
-- domain for e-mails
-- theme (try them out and pick one that looks like Nike.)
-- gitHubRibbon=none
 - cookieConsent:
   - backgroundColor
   - buttonColor